ThomasMBury/mma_functions/README.md

 ## ews_spec.wl

-This package includes functions to compute various spectral properties of time-series data that can be used as EWS.
+This package includes functions to compute various spectral properties of time-series data that can enhance traditional EWS (to be published).